crpietschmann/portfolio/_posts/2007-03-13-cvbnet-extension-methods.markdown

-To read more about Extension Methods:<br />
+To read more about Extension Methods:

-<a href="http://weblogs.asp.net/scottgu/archive/2007/03/13/new-orcas-language-feature-extension-methods.aspx">New &quot;Orcas&quot; Language Feature: Extension Methods</a><br />
+<a href="http://weblogs.asp.net/scottgu/archive/2007/03/13/new-orcas-language-feature-extension-methods.aspx">New &quot;Orcas&quot; Language Feature: Extension Methods</a>